dang-w/ai-content-summariser/README.md

 5. Click the "Summarise" button
 6. View your summary in the results section, which will include a link to the source
 7. Use the "Copy to Clipboard" button to copy the summary

-### Advanced Options

-- **Minimum Length**: Controls the minimum number of characters in the summary
-- **Maximum Length**: Controls the maximum number of characters in the summary
-- **Use sampling**: When enabled, the model generates more creative and varied summaries
-- **Temperature**: When sampling is enabled, controls the creativity level:
-  - Higher values (1.5-2.0): More creative, diverse, and potentially less accurate
-  - Medium values (1.0-1.4): Balanced creativity and accuracy
-  - Lower values (0.7-0.9): More focused, deterministic, and potentially more accurate

 ## Deployment